Blog - Washington, DC

 Porcelain Fabricated on Metal Coping Crowns:

-These crowns are the “granddaddy” of crowns and have been around since the beginning of modern day crown and bridge therapy.
-They are the most predictable crowns with the greatest long term results.
-That being said, they can be more difficult to work with to establish good esthetics than the milled zirconia or the pressed disilicate crowns which have a tooth colored base.
-They are therefore, more ideal when working with commercial laboratories that are outside of the practice.
-The better the commercial laboratory, the better the esthetic results that are achieved and visa versa.
-In the best of circumstance, when a practice has an in-house dental laboratory, the crowns are custom fabricated to a patient’s specific characteristics and aesthetics is not an issue.
+These crowns are the “granddaddy” of crowns and have been around since the beginning of modern-day crown and bridge therapy.
+They are the most predictable crowns with the greatest long-term results.
+That being said, they can be more difficult to work with to establish good esthetics than the milled zirconia or the pressed disilicate crowns, which have a tooth-colored base.
+They are, therefore, more ideal when working with commercial laboratories that are outside of the practice.
+The better the commercial laboratory, the better the esthetic results that are achieved, and vice versa.
+In the best of circumstances, when a practice has an in-house dental laboratory, the crowns are custom fabricated to a patient’s specific characteristics, and aesthetics is not an issue.

 Indications for use: larger bridges requiring extra strength to the substructure holding the porcelain; better coverage over tooth abutments that have very large restorations that will be supporting the crowns